gswallow/kubernetes-talk/README.md

     cd k8s && eval $(./kcc.sh)
     bundle exec ./get-subnets.rb

-Copy the output of get-subnets.rb, and then run:
+Copy the output of `get-subnets.rb`, and then run:

     kops edit cluster k8s.gregonaws.net

-Replace the contents of the "subnets" key with the output from get-subnets.rb.
+Replace the contents of the "subnets" key with the output from `get-subnets.rb`.

-kcc.sh is simply a wrapper around "kops create cluster."
-The "kops create cluster" command will lay out a cluster in the S3 bucket; in order to create it, we need to update the cluster:
+`kcc.sh` is simply a wrapper around `kops create cluster`.
+The `kops create cluster` command will lay out a cluster in the S3 bucket.
+In order to actually create the resources comprising the cluster, we need to run the `kops update cluster` command:

     kops update cluster k8s.gregonaws.net --yes